States push jobless from virus recession to return to work

 And people are still losing their jobs.

-Crystal Dvorak, 41, an audiologist in Billings, Montana, with two teenage daughters, weathered a furlough early in the pandemic, dipping deep into her savings, only to find out last month that she would lose her job when the clinic where she worked for nearly nine years had been sold.
+Crystal Dvorak, 41, an audiologist in Billings, Montana, who has two teenage daughters, weathered a furlough early in the pandemic and had to dip deep into her savings.
+Last month, she found out she would lose her job when the clinic where she worked for nearly nine years had been sold.

-Gianforte announced on June 27 the $300 benefit would end, Dvorak's second day of unemployment.
+When the governor announced the $300 supplemental benefit would end, it was Dvorak's second day of unemployment.

 “It had me in tears,” she said.